OisinFoley/Mini-Developer-Social-Network/README.md

 # DevConnector - A Small, Social Network-like app, made using React and NodeJs (MERN Stack)

-A SPA, which allows you to create a software developer profile, start threads and add comments to them, to facilitate discussions.
+A Typescript-based SPA, which allows you to create a software developer profile, start threads and add comments to them, to facilitate discussions.
+Hosted in AWS - using EC2 - at http://developer-connector-mern.com/.

 Startup: